Kreagentle/coding-interview-patterns/twopointers/README.md

 # Strobogrammatic Number

 Given a string num representing an integer, determine whether it is a strobogrammatic number.
 Return TRUE if the number is strobogrammatic or FALSE if it is not.

+# Valid Palindrome II

+Write a function that takes a string as input and checks whether it can be a valid palindrome by removing at most one character from it.